MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSharedCallingRoutingPolicy.md

 The Identity of the resource account.
 Can only be specified using the Identity or ObjectId of the resource account.

 The phone number assigned to the resource account must:
-- Have the same phone number type as the emergency numbers configured in the policy instance.
+- Have the same phone number type and country as the emergency numbers configured in this policy instance.
 - Must have an emergency location assigned.
+You can use the Teams PowerShell Module [Set-CsPhoneNumberAssignment](Set-CsPhoneNumberAssignment.md) and the -LocationId parameter to set the location.
-- If there is a Calling Plan service phone number assigned to the resource account you need to have Pay-As-You-Go Calling Plan license and funding for it available.
+- If the resource account is using a Calling Plan service number, you must have a Pay-As-You-Go Calling Plan, and assign it to the resource account.
+In addition, you need to assign a Communications credits license to the resource account and fund it to support outbound Shared Calling calls via the Pay-As-You-Go Calling Plan.

-The same resource account can be used in multiple policy instances.
+The same resource account can be used in multiple Shared Calling policy instances.

 ```yaml
 Type: String